nadjascodejourney/DataVis_Plot-and-React/README.md

 All this happens within a useEffect and by doing this, Plot acutally draws its graphs as a side effect within the app.

 ![Projektvorschau](./ScreenshotsPlotCharts.png)

+This project also is using a shadcn ui card component for the dot chart just to try out.